emma-on-github/transguide-uk/healthcare/index.md

 # Trans Healthcare in the UK

 Accessing gender-affirming healthcare in the UK can feel complex, but understanding the system helps you make informed decisions.
-This page outlines the main pathways available as of March 2026.
+This page outlines the main pathways available.

 ---